-I do not recommend "appealing" because you are appealing to a commercial organisation that issued the so called parking ticket.
-If you have done so and your "appeal" has been turned down then I DO NOT RECOMMEND appealing to POPLA
+I NOW recommend "appealing" to the parking company.
+If you have done so and your "appeal" has been turned down I NOW RECOMMEND appealing to POPLA

 The parking company would have to sue you and win in order to get you to pay up.
 Even if the car parking company has won courts have been saying that the amounts they are claiming is not fair and cutting down the judgements to small figures.
 So even if they threaten to send round debt collectors or bailiffs they can't until they win in court!

 If they write to you if you do not pay, or if you want to write to them (they will then have your address if you initiate the correspondence) in your position I would say "I wish to have my day in court.
 Please do not send any more threatening letters as it is criminal offence (remember they can only enforce the so called "parking ticket" by suing you in court) Alternatively you could write but not put an address on the letter saying the same thing.